 - Continue to think about the comment, becoming angrier and more hurt over time.

 No growth happens, and no benefit results from not owning your emotional health.
 There are only two options:

 - You own your emotional health.
 Take responsibility for your thoughts and emotions because when you own them, you can change them.
 Intentionally choose to exercise grace (excusing the person’s lack of knowledge) and forgiveness (excusing the injustice done to you).
 Choose to move beyond the situation, considering how (although difficult) you might grow and become stronger through the adversity.

 - You don’t own your emotional health.
-When you aren’t intentional about managing your thoughts and emotions, and so they drift and you ruminate, you begin playing the conversation over and over again in your mind.
+When you aren’t intentional about managing your thoughts and emotions, you begin playing the conversation repeatedly in your mind.
 This makes you feel more insecure, threatened, and abandoned.